oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_ii/README.md

 | OS                                | Linux* Ubuntu* 18.04; Windows* 10
 | Hardware                          | Intel® Programmable Acceleration Card (PAC) with Intel Arria® 10 GX FPGA; <br> Intel® Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX FPGA)
 | Software                          | Intel® oneAPI DPC++ Compiler (Beta) <br> Intel® FPGA Add-On for oneAPI Base Toolkit
-| What you will learn               | The f<sub>MAX</sub>-II tradeoff <br>Default behaviour of the compiler when scheduling loops <br> How to use `intel::ii` to attempt to set the II for a loop <br> Scenarios in which `intel::ii` can be helpful in optimizing kernel performance
+| What you will learn               | The f<sub>MAX</sub>-II tradeoff <br>Default behaviour of the compiler when scheduling loops <br> How to use `intel::initiation_interval` to attempt to set the II for a loop <br> Scenarios in which `intel::initiation_interval` can be helpful in optimizing kernel performance
 | Time to complete                  | 20 minutes

 ## Purpose

-This FPGA tutorial demonstrates how to use the `intel::ii` attribute to set the II for a loop.
+This FPGA tutorial demonstrates how to use the `intel::initiation_interval` attribute to set the II for a loop.
 The attribute serves two purposes:

 * Relax the II of a loop with a loop-carried dependency in order to achieve a higher kernel f<sub>MAX</sub>
 * Enforce the II of a loop such that the compiler will error out if it cannot achieve the specified II

-The `intel::ii` attribute is useful when optimizing kernels with loop-carried dependencies in loops with a short trip count, to prevent the compiler from scheduling the loop with a f<sub>MAX</sub>-II combination that results in low system-wide f<sub>MAX</sub>, decreasing throughput.
+The `intel::initiation_interval` attribute is useful when optimizing kernels with loop-carried dependencies in loops with a short trip count, to prevent the compiler from scheduling the loop with a f<sub>MAX</sub>-II combination that results in low system-wide f<sub>MAX</sub>, decreasing throughput.

 The reader is assumed to be familiar with the concepts of [loop-carried dependencies](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/optimize-your-design/throughput-1/single-work-item-kernels/loops/single-work-item-kernel-design-guidelines.html#single-work-item-kernel-design-guidelines_SECTION_3A389B8F1FE3452C84F44F07FA2C813E) and [initiation interval (II)](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/fpga-optimization-flags-attributes-pragmas-and-extensions/loop-directives/ii-attribute.html).